cloudfoundry-attic/cf-abacus/lib/cf/renewer/README.md

 The `cf-renewer` app transfers the active resource consumption from the previous month into the current one by effectively sending the required "ping" doc.

-To do this the `cf-renewer` executes the following steps:
+To do this the following steps are executed:
+* `cf-bridge` stores a reference to start or scale usage in a special carry-over DB
+* `cf-bridge` deletes the reference on application stop
-* list the collected usage from the previous month
+* `cf-renewer` lists the collected usage from the previous month
-* pick the last usage doc
-* check if the doc is not "stop" usage (`current_instance_memory: 0`)
-* skip/filter out the "stopped" usage
-* re-submit the active usage for the current month
+* `cf-renewer` re-submits the active usage for the current month

-:warning: **Warning:** :warning:
-The cf-renewer app supports only plans with "pure" time-based metrics.
-This means that any usage documents with a metering plan that has both discrete and time-based metrics will be ignored !